Somatic EMDR Therapy

 -

-Traumatic memories can become “stuck” in the brain, leaving parts of you frozen in the moment of what happened.
-Instead of recognizing the past as over, your brain and body may react as if the trauma is happening right now.
-EMDR helps your nervous system reprocess these experiences so they can be stored as memories—rather than ongoing threats.
-Over time, the emotional charge softens, and you can recall what happened without becoming flooded or disconnected.
+Traumatic memories can get stuck in the brain.
+Parts of you stay frozen in the moment it happened.
+Instead of recognizing the past as over, your brain and body react as if the trauma is happening now.
+EMDR helps your nervous system reprocess these experiences so they're stored as memories, not ongoing threats.
+Over time, the emotional charge softens.
+You can recall what happened without becoming flooded or disconnected.

 -